Alexander Rendell: Environmentalism

 Alexander was first exposed to diving on a holiday in the Maldives.
 The hotel he was residing at was also offering DSD programs and after two weeks he became a PADI Open water diver.
 Diving would later influence Alexander to become an environmentalist as it made him grew to love the ocean.
 His diving today mostly concerns conservation.
 For his role in environmentalism, he was appointed by the United Nations Environmental Programme one 5 June 2020 as a Goodwill Ambassador, the first person from Thailand to hold the title.

 EEC Thailand

-In 2015, Alexander co-founded the Environmental Education Center Thailand (EEC Thailand) with Kru Alonkot Chukaew and Army Noimai with the goal of raising the public's awareness and understanding around the environment as well as to promote sustainable use of natural resources.
+In 2015, Alexander co-founded the Environmental Education Center Thailand (EEC Thailand) with Kru Alonkot Chukaew with the goal of raising the public's awareness and understanding around the environment as well as to promote sustainable use of natural resources.
 One of the main accomplishments of EEC is education around a 1000 children each year as well as conversation projects for endagendered sea and land creatures in Thailand.
 The organization operates 150 camps within Thailand.